Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Performance evaluation: protocols

-The protocols were tested to assess the effect of the number of users on the entanglement rate.
-The protocols attempted to distributed GHZ states between 3-25 randomly distributed users.
-Figure \ref{fig:3} shows the ER achieved by the protocols.
-While the standard SP protocol exhibits an exponential decrease in ER with the number of users, the MP-P and MP-C protocols were not found to be constrained by this limit.
-The size of the GHZ state generated by the MP-G+ and SP protocols is limited by the number of quantum memories available at the centre node.
-In grids networks with the assumptions used, the largest state that can be generated is a $\ket{\text{GHZ}_4}$ state between $|S| = 4$ users, with $|S| = 5$ feasible only if the centre node is also a user.\\
+The protocols were tested to assess the effect of the number of users on the distribution rate.
+The number of users was varied between 3 and 25 in a $6\times6$ grid network.
+The users in $S$ were randomly selected from the set of nodes $V$.
+As in Section \ref{sec:DRp}, each datapoint represents the average of 500 different sets of users, which all contain the same number of users. \hbox{Fig. \ref{fig:3}} shows the DR achieved by the protocols in this scenario.
+Similar results were obtained in grid topologies of other sizes.
+Whereas the standard SP protocol exhibits an exponential decrease in DR with the number of users, the MP-P and MP-C protocols scaled significantly better.
+Further, the size of the GHZ state generated by the MP-G+ and SP protocols was limited by the number of quantum memories available at the centre node, as we assume one quantum memory per physical edge.
+In grid networks, these protocols can therefore service up to $|S| = 4$ users, with $|S| = 5$ only feasible if the centre node is also a user.\\

 As the MP-P and MP-C protocols do not require a central node, they can freely scale with the number of users.
-Further, in contrast to SP routing, they exhibit a minimum penalty to the ER for each additional user.
-For the \hbox{MP-C} protocol, a GHZ$_{25}$ state was generated with an $\text{ER} \approx 0.5 \;$ This result is only valid above the critical probability $p>p_{\text{crit}}$, with distributing entanglement between large numbers of users being more challenging below the percolation threshold.
-A further result was that the benefit of MP-P was found the be more significant for fewer users, with a minimal benefit for using the MP-P protocol over MP-C beyond 5 users in the grid topology. \\
+Further, in contrast to SP routing, they exhibit a much smaller penalty to the DR for each additional user.
+For the \hbox{MP-C} protocol, a $\ket{\text{GHZ}_{25}}$ state was generated with an $\text{DR} \approx 0.5 \;$ This result is only valid above the critical probability $p>p_{c}$ for percolation, with distributing entanglement between large numbers of users being more challenging otherwise.
+A further result was that the benefit of MP-P was found to be more significant for fewer users, with a minimal benefit for using the MP-P protocol over MP-C beyond five users in the grid topology due to the absence of multiple disjoint Steiner trees in $G'$. \\